HollowMan6/CS-E4160/B5/README.md

 ### 5.4 Enable ciphering.
 Is there a way to capture and read the messages sent in 5.2 on GW despite the encryption?
 Where is the message encrypted and where is it not?

 Yes, as enabling ciphering in the OpenVPN configuration will only encrypt the messages being sent between the client and the server using SSL/TLS encryption.
 The encryption only happens on the client-side after sending the messages and on the server-side before receiving the messages.
-Therefore, if we capture the packets using a packet capture tool like tcpdump or Wireshark at br0, enp0s8, we are able to read the messages in plain text because they are still encrypted.
+Therefore, if we capture the packets using a packet capture tool like tcpdump or Wireshark at br0, enp0s8, we are able to read the messages in plain text.

 Also, as we store certificates on GW (lab1), we have the correct encryption keys or certificates, so we can also decrypt the captured packets and read the messages in plain text.
 This can be done using Wireshark's SSL/TLS decryption feature.
 By providing the decryption keys or certificates, Wireshark can decrypt the captured packets and display the contents in plain text.